Rewild Europe: Working towards sustainable youth work communities

-Through storytelling, transnational collaboration and the development of an innovative and practical «Rewild Europe Toolbox,» we want to support the inclusion of diverse audiences into nature-based youth work, and to enhance the quality, recognition and environmental impact of youth work across Europe.
+The “Rewild Europe” project aims to empower youth workers with rewilding knowledge and nature-based education methods.
+Through storytelling, transnational collaboration, and the development of an innovative and practical «Rewild Europe Toolbox,» we want to support the inclusion of diverse audiences into nature-based youth work, and to enhance the quality, recognition, and environmental impact of youth work across Europe.

 This project is a collaboration with the Dutch organisation «Tiny Rewilding» and is co-funded by the Erasmus+ programme of the European Union.